nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_FORMS.md

 ## Challenge: Add employee selection dropdown.
-Each animal in the kennel should have an employee responsiple for it's care.
+Each animal in the kennel should have an employee responsible for it's care.
 Add a dropdown selection to the **`<AnimalForm>`** and update the database with an employeeId for each pet.

 Each employee should work at a specific location.
-Add a dropdown selection to the **`<EmployeeForm>`** and update the database with an locationId for each employee.
+Add a dropdown selection to the **`<EmployeeForm>`** and update the database with a locationId for each employee.